• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Guide to Removing and Replacing a Washing Machine – Connecting Main Water Feeds and Waste Pipework
+Home > DIY How To Projects and Tutorial Guides > Installing a Washing Machine and Removing the old one

-This is an easy to follow step by step guide showing how to remove an old washing machine and fit a new one including how to connect up the hot and cold mains water feeds and the waste outlet pipe.
+This is an easy to follow step by step guide showing installing a washing machine and removing teh old one including how to connect up the mains water feeds and the waste outlet pipe.
 We show you how to locate the mains hot and cold water feeds, remove all the transit bolts from the new machine and connect up the waste water pipe.
 We then show you how to test your new washing machine for leaks, turn it on and run a short test cycle and then adjust the feet to get it level so that it doesn't wobble during the spin cycle.

 TwitterFacebookPin ItBuffer